-Overall materiality €330,000 (2021: €378,000).
-Basis for determining We used our professional judgement to determine overall materiality.
-As a basis for materiality our judgement, we used 1% of net assets.
-Rationale for We used the fund's net assets as the primary benchmark, a generally accepted benchmark applied auditing practice, based on our analysis of the common information needs of the users of the financial statements.
-On this basis, we believe that the fund's net assets is the most relevant metric for the financial performance of the Fund.
+Overall materiality €381,400 (2022: €333,000).
+Basis for determining materiality We used our professional judgement to determine overall materiality.
+As a basis for our judgement, we used 1% of net assets.
+Rationale for benchmark applied We used the Fund's net assets as the primary benchmark, a generally accepted auditing practice, based on our analysis of the common information needs of the users of the financial statements.
+On this basis, we believe that the Fund's net assets are the most relevant metric for the financial performance of the Fund.